David-Billingsley/Go_ToolKit/README.md

 ## CopyDir
   This function takes a Orginating file path, and destination path.
 It will move the files to this new path.

+## BlankFileGen
+  This function takes a full filepath and generates a blank file.

 # URL

 ## Slugify